liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

 The communication between the two components leverages several kubernetes primitives, such as `deployments`, `jobs`, `services` (particularly, `ClusterIP` is used) and `secrets`.
 For further information see [KubernetesOnDesktop](https://github.com/netgroup-polito/KubernetesOnDesktop) GitHub page.

-So far, KoD suppors firefox, libreoffice and blender, the latter with the capability to expoit any available NVIDIA GPUs (through the NVIDIA CUDA driver) if the remote node has this hardware.
+So far, KoD suppors firefox, libreoffice and blender, the latter with the capability to exploit any available NVIDIA GPUs (through the NVIDIA CUDA driver) if the remote node has this hardware.
 In any case, thanks to the massive use of templates, many more applications can be easily supported.

 When executing the `cloudify` command, the application will create: